Vaporwave Aesthetic Text — What It Is and How to Use It

 - And fullwidth text — often written as A E S T H E T I C

-The word "AESTHETIC" written in fullwidth characters became a defining meme of the genre — a self-aware, ironic declaration of visual intention.
+The word "AESTHETIC" written in fullwidth characters became a defining meme of the genre — a self-aware, ironic declaration of visual intention that captured the whole movement's spirit in a single word.

 Why Fullwidth Text Looks the Way It Does